Lake Sturgeon Make a Comeback

 In the 1990s, however, TVA began to change the way it operated its dams, coordinating releases so that the river acted more like a river rather than just focusing on each dam in isolation, according to Matthews.

-That’s important, as it will take many more years to ensure that the lake sturgeon population is well established, and that the project is a successful one.
+That’s important, as it will take many more years to ensure that the lake sturgeon population is well established and that the project is a successful one.
 So far, it looks good, says Matthews.

-It’s early yet, in the grand scheme of things, but hopes are high that a river-wide reintroduction will be successful.
+It’s early yet, in the grand scheme of things, but hopes are high that the river-wide reintroduction will be successful.
 “This is a top-rated conservation initiative in the country right now, just because of the scope of it,” Matthews explains.
 “It’s one thing to reintroduce a fish on a creek level.
 We are stocking an entire river system.
 We’re seeing them from Knoxville to Guntersville. “

 The lake sturgeon is a protected species; if you catch one, set it free.
 Then call the Tennessee Wildlife Resources Agency and let them know where and when you caught it.
 “We use that data,” Matthew explains.
 “They’ll even send you a little certificate that says you caught a lake sturgeon.”